michaelsanchez-pingidentity/sko23-terraforming-p1/Intermediate/Lab-Commands.md

 To commit, create or update infrastructure Terraform has the apply command.
 It performs a plan just like terraform plan does, but then actually carries out the planned changes to each resource using the relevant infrastructure Terraform provider’s API.

     terraform apply tfplan

+**Optional** Show output values from your root module.
+You can see this configuration in the outputs.tf file.

+    terraform output

  This time comment out the SAML app configs and UNcomment the P1AZ configs so we can change the state of our infrastructure.
 Then run the plan command this time passing in the var values as parameters to the command.